 The dam was inspected and DEM issued an NOV to the Town of Johnston in 2010 for the unsafe conditions.
 The Town requested a hearing on the NOV.
 In 2013, DEM and the Town entered a Consent Agreement to resolve the NOV.
-The Consent Agreement provides a schedule to return the dam to a safe condition and the Town is working towards achieving compliance.
+The Consent Agreement provided compliance deadlines to return the dam to a safe condition.
+Although the deadlines have passed, the Town is working towards resolving the unsafe conditions at the dam.